 The school chaplain is integral to the St Mary’s support programme.
 The chaplain fulfils the role of spiritual adviser, and is available to give support and counselling.

 The Open Door department offers a counselling service during school hours to those who need it.
 Girls can make an appointment for assistance with:

 - Someone to listen

 St Mary’s has two resident psychologists and a resident careers counsellor.
-All are housed on the property in the health centre.
+All are housed in the health centre on the property.

 St Mary's has a peer counselling system.
-The peer counsellors are Form IV and V girls who have completed training and are available for basic counselling and support.
+The peer counsellors are Forms IV and V girls who have completed training, and are available for basic counselling and support.

-The peer cousellors run a buddy system between the Form Is and Form Vs and take assemblies regularly when they target pertinent social and personal issues.
+The peer counsellors run a buddy system between the Form Is and Form Vs, and take assemblies regularly, when they target pertinent social and personal issues.

 The school nurses

 St Mary’s has a well-equipped health centre with two experienced, qualified school nurses.
-The health centre is open daily from 07h30 to 17h30 during school term.
 The nurses provide superb care for girls who are ill or injured.
 They also inform parents and girls about seasonal viruses and other contagious diseases.
-Their focus is not only on healing - they promote healthy living and good eating campaigns in both the Junior and Senior Schools.
+Their focus is not only on healing – they also promote healthy living and good eating campaigns in both the Junior and Senior Schools.